Last updated January 28, 2021

-During business hours, the College (excluding certain housing facilities) will be open to students, parents, employees, contractors, guests, and invitees.
-During non-business hours, access to all College facilities is by key/FOB if issued or by admittance via the Campus Safety and Security Department or the Residence Life staff.
+During business hours, the University (excluding certain housing facilities) will be open to students, parents, employees, contractors, guests, and invitees.
+During non-business hours, access to all University facilities is by key/FOB if issued or by admittance via the Campus Safety and Security Department or the Residence Life staff.
 In the case of periods of extended closing, the College will admit only those with prior approval to all facilities.

 Security Awareness Programs